DFHack/dfhack/docs/Plugins.rst

 :destroy-here:       As ``destroy``, but only the selected item in the :kbd:`k` list,
                      or inside a container.
                      Alias ``autodump-destroy-here``, for keybindings.
+                     :dfhack-keybind:`autodump-destroy-here`
 :visible:            Only process items that are not hidden.
 :hidden:             Only process hidden items.
 :forbidden:          Only process forbidden items (default: only unforbidden).

+``autodump-destroy-item`` destroys the selected item, which may be selected in the :kbd:`k` list, or inside a container.
+If called again before the game is resumed, cancels destruction of the item.
+:dfhack-keybind:`autodump-destroy-item`

 cleanowned